 “The mission of the Internet Crime Complaint Center is to provide the public with a reliable and convenient reporting mechanism to submit information to the Federal Bureau of Investigation concerning suspected Internet-facilitated criminal activity and to develop effective alliances with law enforcement and industry partners.
 Information is analyzed and disseminated for investigative and intelligence purposes to law enforcement and for public awareness.”

 Reasons why such a database can be helpful in the fight against threats to our clients, our offices, the Courts and the legal profession in general:

 Phishing emails are one key way attackers invade law office computer systems.
 Often office personnel inadvertently click on malicious emails, and allow invader code to enter servers and other computer equipment.

-One counter-strategy is modeled after "Two Factor Authentication” many use when accessing websites.
+One counter-strategy is modeled after a modified “Two Factor Authentication” many use when accessing websites.
 Under this proposed strategy, your employees can be oriented to critically read and review incoming emails for signs that they may be suspicious.
 If they are not sure the email is safe, they can elevate the issue for approval to open.
 Once identified, before opening the email, law firm administrators can require their approval prior to clicking on the suspected malware intrusion.